Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

     A further drop-down list is displayed.
 Repeat steps **4** and **5** to add as many users as necessary.

 6. Click the [SAVE] button in the upper right corner of the *Add user* window.
-    The user has been saved to the group and is displayed in the list of users.
+    The users have been saved to the group and are displayed in the list of users.

 7. Click the [SAVE] button in the upper right corner of the *Edit group* view.
     The *Group saved* pop-up window is displayed.
 The changes to the group have been saved.